 247 BC – 224 AD

-The Parthian Empire, also known as the Arsacid Empire, was a great Iranian political and cultural power in ancient Iran from 247 BC to 224 AD.
+The Parthian Empire, also known as the Arsacid Empire, was one of the most powerful Iranian political and cultural power in the history of Iran, ruling from 247 BC to 224 AD.
 Its latter name comes from its founder, Arsaces I, who led the Parni tribe in conquering the region of Parthia in Iran’s northeast, then a province under a Seleucid governor called Andragoras, in rebellion against the Seleucid Empire.
 Later, Mithridates I (r. c.
 171–132 BC) expanded the boundaries by seizing Media and Mesopotamia from the Seleucids.
 At its height, the Parthian Empire stretched from the northern reaches of the Euphrates, in what is now central-eastern Turkey, to present-day Afghanistan and western Pakistan.
 The empire, located on the Silk Road trade route between the Roman Empire in the Mediterranean Basin and the Han dynasty of China, became a center of trade and commerce.

 The Parthians valued the Greek civilization that had emerged in Iran during the Seleucid period.
 Some Parthian kings were well acquainted with Greek literature, and some Greek games were performed at the court of the Parthian kings.
 At that time, there was a parliament called Mahestan, which itself consisted of two parliaments, one was the aristocratic parliament and the other was the religious parliament of the Zoroastrian priests, which had a consultative aspect and did not have much influence in affairs.